Estimating Gaussian graphical models of multi-study data with Multi-Study Factor Analysis: Methods

+Therefore, estimating a GGM is equivalent to estimating the precision matrix.
+However, MSFA does not directly enable precision matrix estimation.
+To address this limitation, we developed MSFA-X, a new tool based on MSFA that is specifically designed to directly estimate both shared and study-specific GGMs.

-Because of Equation \ref{eq:parkour}, precision matrix estimation is equivalent to GGM estimation.
-In the case where the covariance matrix can be inverted, precision matrix estimation is straightforward: the MLE for the precision matrix can be obtained simply by inverting the MLE for the covariance\cite{stewart1969continuity,casella2002statistical}.
-If the covariance matrix is not well-conditioned, the typical approach is to apply the graphical lasso (glasso) method, which uses a penalized likelihood approach to estimate a sparse inverse covariance matrix \cite{glasso2008}.
+When the covariance matrix is invertible, precision matrix estimation is straightforward: the maximum likelihood estimation (MLE) for the precision matrix can be obtained by simply inverting the MLE of the covariance matrix \cite{stewart1969continuity,casella2002statistical}.
+However, in the MSFA framework, the shared and study-specific components in Equation \ref{eq:msfacovdec} are singular.
+Specifically, inverting $\bsPH\bsPH^\top$ is not possible, since $\bsPH\bsPH^\top$ is not full rank with $k < p$, and a similar issue arises with $\bsL_s\bsL_s^\top$.